In this article we will look at:

 You however, need to avoid this treatment if you are pregnant, have a dark skin complexion, a dark tan, or suffer from sensitivity to bright light, porphyria, lupus, and a tendency to form deep scars while healing (keloids).
 You are also not a good candidate for this treatment if you have diabetes, or you do not respond well to burns.

-What is the price of intense pulsed light treatment in India?
+What is the price/cost of intense pulsed light treatment in India?

 Are the results of intense pulsed light treatment permanent?